-As a general rule, NGOs have to ask for the consent of a manager of the detention centre to meet with a specific asylum seeker.
+As a general rule, NGOs have to ask for the consent of a manager of the detention centre to meet with a specific asylum applicant.
 Lawyers, family members and relatives or NGOs can meet with a detainee during visiting hours.
-In 2021, however, persons not directly related to detainees faced issues accessing them, as border guards informed that the law does not allow it.

 Visits from relatives or religious representatives are authorised.
 Any visit should not last more than 90 minutes, but it can be prolonged in justified cases by the manager of the centre.
 Two adults have a right to take part in the meeting.
 The number of children is not limited.[8]
 Non-scheduled visitors as a rule do not have the possibility to meet with the asylum applicant (but the manager of the detention centre can make exceptions from the above-mentioned rules, especially when it is needed to maintain family ties and care for children).[9]

-Unfortunately, not all detainees were able to maintain regular contact with people outside the centre in 2021 and 2022.
-Although there is no limitation in using cell phones (without a video recording system), the foreigners in the detention centre in Wędrzyn and Czerwony Bór faced problems with cell phone reception or did not have access to SIM cards and phones.
-Only in some detention centres, i.e. in Białystok and Lesznowola the BGs have several hundreds of substitute cell phones without a camera which they provide to foreigners in case they only have smartphones or SIM cards with no phone.
+There is no limitation in using cell phones (without a video recording system and access to the Internet).
+In detention centres, the BGs have several hundreds of substitute cell phones without a camera which they provide to foreigners in case they only have smartphones or SIM cards with no phone.
 The cell phones are handed over for the whole day for free.
-On the other hand, detainees themselves pay for the calls if they have financial means.
+On the other hand, detainees themselves pay for the calls and for the SIM cards if they have financial means.
 If the asylum applicant does not have money to buy a SIM card, there is a possibility of using the BG’s equipment but only in justified cases.

 The Law on Foreigners foresees sanctions on a detainee who does not obey the rules in the detention centre.
 There are two possibilities: banning participation in sport and leisure activities (except for using the library); or banning the purchase of food and cigarettes from outside the centre.[10]

-When deciding upon the application of either of these two sanctions, the BG Regional Commander takes into account the general behaviour of the detainee, the level of disobedience, cultural background, etc. In 2021, this sanction was used 6 times in Przemyśl for 7 days.[12]
+When deciding upon the application of either of these two sanctions, the BG Regional Commander takes into account the general behaviour of the detainee, the level of disobedience, cultural background, etc. In 2024, this sanction was used 18 times in Przemyśl, Krosno and Kętrzyn for 7 days.[11]

-The Border Guard officers buy products (food and basic necessities) requested by detainees usually twice a week if the migrants have money in a deposit.[13]
-According to the NGOs, the current amount available for spending is insufficient.
-On the other hand, the detainees cannot receive any food or liquid things in packages from other people.
+The Border Guard officers buy products (food and basic necessities) requested by detainees usually once a week if the migrants have money in a deposit.[12]
+According to the NGOs, the current available funding for this purpose is insufficient.
+On the other hand, the detainees cannot receive any food or liquid things in packages from other people but they can request specific items through online applications in some detention centres.[13]

 [1] Article 415(1)(2), (3) and (19) Law on Foreigners and Article 89a(1)(2) Law on Protection.

-[2] According to the Law on Protection, it will be a possibility only to limit such contact.
+[2] According to the Law on Protection, it will be possible only to limit such contact.

 [3] Article 89a(1) and (2) Law on Protection.